Home » Course » Sides

 No frills, and lots of Vitamin C, lots of yumminess, and lots of time to spend time outside doing something else other than cooking!

-One of the many things I love about this Fruit Salad recipe is how the dressing enhances the sweetness of each of the fruit, giving it that extra omph, but doesn’t overpower the fruits.
+One of the many things I love about this fruit salad recipe is how the honey lime dressing enhances the sweetness of each of the fruit, giving it that extra omph, but doesn’t overpower the fruits.

-This is an easy side for just any day, especially those busy weeknights when you don’t want to cook and still want a nice dose of Vitamin C.
+Honey lime fruit salad is such an easy side for just any day, especially those busy weeknights when you don’t want to cook and still want a nice dose of Vitamin C.

-And what about a healthier dessert choice in the form of a fruit salad??
+And what about a healthier dessert choice in the form of a fruit salad with a light and tangy honey lime dressing??
 It’s legit enough to pass for sweets, I assure you.

 In short – You NEED this in your life!! ❤️